 When it comes to finding a real estate broker to work for, it’s not just about the commission split.
 The package of training, benefits, and resources offered by each brokerage is very important and can make a big difference to your effectiveness as an agent.

 So what should you look for?
-These tips will help you decide which agency to hang your hat at in order to earn the most money and stay happy.
+These tips will help you decide which brokerage to hang your license at in order to earn the most money and stay happy.

 #1 Factor In Expenses